How much money do you need to buy a house?

-Also think about getting prequalified or preapproved for a mortgage with us.
-These two options will help you understand how much you can afford and give you more confidence when you start shopping for homes.
+Also, think about getting prequalified for a mortgage with us.
+Prequalification can help you understand how much you can afford and give you more confidence when you start shopping for homes.
 Learn more about how to get prequalified for a mortgage.

 The price of the house has a big impact on how much money you need for a down payment.
 The kind of mortgage you get can have a big impact too.

 If you qualify for a VA loan or a USDA loan, you may be able to buy a house with a 0% down payment.
 These loans have restrictions however.
 Only veterans, active duty military personnel, and surviving spouses who qualify can buy a house with a VA loan.
 Anyone can qualify for a USDA loan but you can only use USDA loans to buy houses in rural and some suburban communities.

 You may be able to buy a house with an FHA loan with a down payment as low as 3.5% of the price of the home.
 Conventional loans typically have higher down payment requirements.
 Read more on the minimum down payments for different types of loans.